Levvi07/Webmanager/README.md

  PageDisabledSite: Users get redirected here when a page is disabled  \
  UserDisabledSite: Disabled users get redirected here  \
  LoggingEnabled: 1 or 0; tells the program whether to log or not \
- LogFolder: Tells the program where to write logs
+ LogFolder: Tells the program where to write logs \
+ LogPrint: 1 or 0; Whether the logging program prints to the console or not \
+ PluginDefaultState: 1 or 0; when a plugin is first imported its going to either become Enabled if this value is 1 or disabled if its 0

  ### Plugins